scottgallant/docs.balsamiq.com/content/mybalsamiq/sitesettings.md

 Additionally, you can remove staff members from your site from the action menu.

 **Adding Staff Members**
-At the bottom of the page, the “Add Staff Members” form lets you add people to your company’s site, so they can be added to projects.
+At the bottom of the page, the “Add Staff Members” form lets you add people to your site, so they can be added to projects.

 Enter one email address per line to invite staff members.